What is Fat Necrosis?

 In the minority of cases the necrotic mass comes from trauma, like a punch or knock to the breast.
 Fat necrosis may also develop following radiation treatments.

 This condition becomes a cause for concern in breast cancer screening only because the mammographic appearance can mimic breast carcinoma.
 Because it often presents as a lump, this can cause a woman to worry that it might be breast cancer.

 However, the good news is that fat necrosis is completely harmless and it does not increase the risk of future breast cancer development in any way.
 It is not related to cancer at all, but is rather the result of a disruption of oxygen supply to fat cells.

 For future reference, keep in mind that this page is a wee bit old.
 Yes, wee wee old!
-However, there is a new page about fat necrosis.
+However, we have a new page on benign breast conditions, including fat necrosis.

 What is fat necrosis?

 ‘Necrosis‘ means ‘cell destruction’ or ‘cell death and decay’.
 For some reason, the blood supply to a fat lobule becomes disrupted.
 So, when the fat cells do not get enough oxygenated blood, they die.